Alexander Stirling Calder

 Alexander Stirling Calder (January 11, 1870 – January 7, 1945) was an American sculptor and art teacher.
 He won a silver medal at the World's Fair of 1904 for his statue of Philip François Renault and led the sculpture program for the 1915 Panama-Pacific Exposition after the death of Karl Bitter.
 His notable works include the Samuel Gross statue, George Washington on the Washington Square Arch in New York City, the Swann Memorial Fountain in Philadelphia, the Depew Memorial Fountain in Indianapolis, and the Leif Erikson Memorial in Reykjavík, Iceland.

 He taught sculpture at the Pennsylvania Museum School of Industrial Art, the Throop Polytechnic Institute, and the National Academy of Design.
-His father, Alexander Milne Calder, and son Alexander Calder were also sculptors.
+His father, Alexander Milne Calder, was a public sculptor best known for the colossal William Penn atop Philadelphia City Hall.
+His son, Alexander Calder, was one of the most celebrated artists of the twentieth century, most famous for his kinetic mobiles and his monumental stabiles.

 Early life and education

-Calder was born on January 11, 1870, in Philadelphia, the oldest of six boys, to sculptor Alexander Milne Calder and Margaret Stirling.
+Stirling was born on January 11, 1870, in Philadelphia, the oldest of six boys, to sculptor Alexander Milne Calder and Margaret Stirling.
 He attended city public schools and enrolled at the Pennsylvania Academy of the Fine Arts (PAFA) in Fall 1885, at age 15.
 He studied under Thomas Eakins for several months, until the teacher's forced resignation in February 1886.
-Calder remained at PAFA, studying under Thomas Anshutz and James P. Kelly.
+He remained at PAFA, studying under Thomas Anshutz and James P. Kelly.
 Two of his sculptures were accepted for PAFA's 1887 annual exhibition, a rare honor for a student.
 He worked from 1889 to 1890 as a demonstrator of anatomy at the academy and graduated in 1890.

-His father designed and was then in the midst of executing, the extensive sculpture program for Philadelphia City Hall.
-Calder worked as an apprentice on the project during the summers, and is reported to have modeled an arm for one of the figures.
+His father designed and was then in the midst of executing the extensive sculpture program for Philadelphia City Hall.
+Stirling worked as an apprentice on the project during the summers, and is reported to have modeled an arm for one of the figures.
 He made his first trip to Europe in Summer 1889, and returned there to study the following year.

-Calder moved to Paris with Charles Grafly in Fall 1890, and studied at the Académie Julian under Henri Michel Chapu.
+Stirling moved to Paris with Charles Grafly in Fall 1890, and studied at the Académie Julian under Henri Michel Chapu.
 The following year, he was accepted at the École des Beaux-Arts, where he entered the atelier of Alexandre Falguière.